 Math:

-A special note on math courses: We understand that no math class can be fully taught in 1.5 hours per week.
-At HLN we offer a teacher to guide and explain material in class to help keep your student on pace for the year.
+A special note on math courses: HLN understands that no math class can be fully taught in 1.5 hours per week.
+HLN offers a teacher to guide and explain material in class to help keep your student on pace for the year.
 Students must do diligent daily work at home to master the material.
+Video resources are required in some cases for support.

 Traditional Logic I & II:

 The Traditional Logic Program is an in-depth study of the classical syllogism.
 HLN students will complete books I & II in one school year.
 In Book I students will gain a basic understanding of terms, statements, and simple categorical arguments.
 Book II covers the figures of the traditional syllogism, forms of rhetorical arguments, kinds of hypothetical syllogisms, kinds of complex syllogisms, as well as relational arguments.
 By the end of this course, the student will be able to analyze a variety of argument forms as well as recognize and respond to dilemmas.
-The level of understanding attained in this course would be more than that typically attained in a college course.
 9th grade and up.

 Material Logic & Classical Rhetoric: